LaunchCodeEducation/lchs/src/chapters/git/git-tips.rst

 ========

 Now that we've got the idea of branching in our toolkit, we should definitely use them often.
-Keeping the core, working code in ``master`` and growing that code in branches is a very strong technique.
+Keeping the core, working code in ``main`` and growing that code in branches is a very strong technique.

 This page explores some details that often come up as we work with branches.